Israeli Premier League: Number of foreigners

-Teams are limited to six foreign players per team.
+Teams are limited to Eight foreign players per team.
 Special circumstances such as Druze players from the Golan (no citizenship) or cases such as that of Toto Tamuz, do not count against the foreign player limit.

 In addition, players who play in the league for 6 consecutive years do not count against the foreign player limit.
 Also, Jewish players and players who are married to Israelis are exempt from these restrictions, as they are entitled to Israeli citizenship.

-Broadcast Rights
+Broadcast rights

 Television

 Israeli Premier League games are broadcast live on Sport 1, Sport 1 HD, and Sport 2 channels, with the big match of the week which is reserved to be shown by Sport 5 and Channel 1 HD network television.
 There is also a league review show on Saturday nights at Sport 5 channel.

 Abroad, rights to broadcasting in Hebrew are owned by The Israeli Network which broadcasts the matches in the United States, Canada, Australia, New Zealand, Panama, Costa Rica and in Europe.

 In the United Kingdom, William Hill broadcasts matches live with English commentary on their online television service, William Hill TV.